thisaratr94/sellmate-pos-system/README.md

 ## Overview

 Welcome to the Point of Sale (POS) System repository!
-This project serves as a showcase of coding abilities and is open for contributions from the community.
-Built using JavaFX, PostgreSQL, JDBC, and Jaspersoft Studio, this POS system provides a comprehensive solution for managing transactions, inventory, and customer relations.
+This project has developed using JavaFX, PostgreSQL, JDBC, and Jaspersoft Studio, this POS system provides a comprehensive solution for managing transactions, inventory, and customer relations.
 This project serves as a showcase of coding abilities and is open for contributions from the community.

 ## Project Preview